 Global NCD Framework Campaign

-The NCD Alliance believes that the establishment of a mechanism to unite all sectors and stakeholders is critical to reduce NCDs deaths by 25% by 2025 and to fulfil the commitments made by Member States in the Political Declaration.
+The NCD Alliance believes that the establishment of a mechanism to unite all sectors and stakeholders is critical to deliver on the Global Action Plan 2013-2020, reduce NCDs deaths by 25% by 2025, and to fulfil the commitments made by Member States in the Political Declaration.

 Accountability will be key in identifying progress and challenges faced by countries in addressing the high burden of NCDs.
 Click here to read a summary of NCD reporting.